charafsalmi/technical-test-nextjs-typescript/README.md

 ## Introduction

 This project is a technical test for a job application at Gold Avenue.
 The goal is to create a web application using Next.js and Typescript.
-The application must be able to display a list of pokemons and their details.
+The application must be able to display a list of Pokemons and their details.

 - Fork this repository on your account
 - Create a new branch
-- Open a pull request on `main` branch
+- Open a pull request on the `main` branch
 - If possible, host the project on a platform like Vercel, Netlify, Heroku, etc. for easier review

 ### Requirements

 #### Pokemon List

-- We want to see all the pokemon on the page by default.
+- We want to see all the Pokemon on the page by default (You can use pagination if you think this would cause a performance issue).
-- We can search by name every pokemon and you must show every pokemon matched with the searched string.
+- We can search by name every Pokemon and you must show every Pokemon matched with the searched string.
-- Threshold Power field: When you put a value (pokemon power), you must update the count value and count every pokemon with the power threshold.
-Example: if you put 319, you must return every pokemon with power strictly above 319.
+- Threshold Power field: When you put a value (pokemon power), you must update the count value and count every Pokemon with the power threshold.
+For example: if you put 319, you must return every Pokemon with power strictly above 319.
 - Count: must show the current count of pokemon returned by your search input and/or power threshold.
-- Min: you must return the minium pokemon power of the list.
-It must be worked with search
+- Min: you must return the minimum Pokemon power of the list.
+It must be worked with a search
-- Max: you must return the maximum pokemon power of the list.
-It must be worked with search Example : [Search part](with-search.png) [Power threshold part](with-threshold.png).
+- Max: you must return the maximum Pokemon power of the list.
+It must be worked with a search Example : [Search part](with-search.png) [Power threshold part](with-threshold.png).

 #### Pokemon view

-- When you click on a row (pokemon in table), you must show this pokemon in a new page (Page pokemon ex: /pokemon/2344).
-You must show in this page, all properties of pokemon and this image (available in public/images folder).
+- When you click on a row (pokemon in table), you must show this Pokemon on a new page (Page pokemon ex: /pokemon/2344).
+You must show on this page, all properties of Pokemon and this image (available in the public/images folder).
-A next button and a previous button must be display to access on previous or next pokemon (based on id logic).
+A next button and a previous button must be displayed to access the previous or next Pokemon (based on ID logic).

 #### Unit test

-- Make unit test on components, helpers, endpoint, ...
+- Make unit tests on components, helpers, endpoint, ...

 ## Getting Started